 •Now you’ve got the facts out… the next thing is to strike•

 The words of my mother flashes across my mind.
 “Oluchi, you need honesty and transparency in marriage.
 You need to be honest even when it’s difficult.
 Don’t shy away from tough conversations.
 But I must add that you also need to be gracious with your honesty.
 You don’t have to be brutally honest.
-You can be honest with consideration and kindness and grace.”
+You can be honest with consideration and kindness.”

 •Not today.
 Consideration, kindness and grace won’t even the score.
 A strike for a strike.
 Today, you must use honesty like methylated spirit.
 Rub it on him to numb him, to prime him for the needle’s prick•